BryanWilhite/Blog/presentation/entry/2019/2019-11-18-studio-status-report-2019-11.md

 # studio status report: 2019-11

-## month 11 is about day job 🐰🕳 the Tweeted Links Builder
+## month 11 is about a day-job 🐰🕳 and the Tweeted Links Builder

 The day job leads me to lodge some issues, reminding me to revive and research a few things: